teamnovu/statamic-images-missing-alt/README.md

 > This is an addon to list all images with no alt text on your Statamic control panel.

-## Credit

-This widget has basically been extracted from the [peak starter kit](https://github.com/studio1902/statamic-peak).

-A more serious solution to having alt texts on every asset is tracked and discussed in [this issue](https://github.com/statamic/ideas/issues/496).

 ## Features

 This addon adds a widget which you can add to your control panel.
 If there are images which do not have an alt text they will be listed in that widget.

+Having alt text on every asset improves accessibility as well as search engine optimization.

 ## How to Install